Why the Pentagon is serious about reducing its carbon footprint

 That said, the biggest gas guzzlers are not cars, trucks, or even tanks, but airplanes.
 And it’s the wide-bodied cargo and tanker planes, rather than, say, the fighter jets that are the biggest carbon emitters.
 As a result, to make long-standing changes in carbon emissions at the DOD, it’s going to be necessary to invent a new way of powering aircraft, analysts say.

 In the wake of the Biden administration’s climate initiatives, such developments could be on the horizon.
-A study released this week found that airplane fuel made from food scraps, for example, could cut greenhouse gas emissions by 165%.
+A study released this week found that airplane fuel made from food scraps, for example, could cut greenhouse gas emissions by 165% compared to fossil energy.
 Given the Trump administration’s backtracking on climate concerns, many federal agencies “felt they needed to do a 180 on climate change – but not the DOD,” Mr. Conger says.

 “Then, it was less putting the foot on the brake than taking the foot off the accelerator.
 Now,” he adds, “the accelerator is jammed to the floor.”